-Simply put, a stroke is a sudden-onset neurological event that occurs with an area of the brain is not getting enough oxygen.
+A stroke is a sudden-onset neurological event that occurs when an area of the brain is not getting enough oxygen.
 If a blood vessel in the brain is blocked by a clot, it’s called an ischemic stroke.
 If a blood vessel has ruptured, it is a hemorrhagic stroke.
-Ischemic strokes are more common, and hemorrhagic strokes are more severe.
+Ischemic strokes are more common, while hemorrhagic strokes are more severe.

 There is also what is known as a ministroke, or transient ischemic attack (TIA), in which symptoms disappear after 24 hours.
 Though not as serious, they still need to be evaluated immediately by the ER staff.